Aeroflot: Frequent-flyer programme

 Aeroflot's frequent-flyer program is called Aeroflot Bonus.
 It has four levels with various perks.

 Accidents and incidents

 According to the Aircraft Crashes Record Office, as of February 2016 a total of 8,231 passengers had been killed in crashes involving Aeroflot aircraft – mostly during the Soviet era – over 4.5 times more than any other airline.
 From 1946 to 1989, the carrier was involved in 721 incidents.
 In 2013, AirlineRatings.com reported that five of the ten aircraft models involved in the highest numbers of fatal accidents were old Soviet models.
 From 1992 to 2020, the carrier was involved in 14 incidents; since 1996, only three incidents have resulted in fatalities.

+Aviation columnist Patrick Smith stated that Aeroflot's raw crash totals including the Soviet Union era may not give a total picture of the airline's safety record, because the airline was divided into pieces after the conclusion of the Soviet era; according to Smith, the size of Aeroflot's Soviet era operation was the equivalent of all of the large airlines in the United States at the time combined.
+In the Soviet Union, there was only one airline, that being Aeroflot.

 Labor relations

 Allegations of discrimination against overweight flight attendants

 In 2016, the company linked the pay of its flight attendants to their dress sizes.
 All the flight attendants were photographed and measured, and some were weighed.
 Women above a Russian size 48 were banned from international flights.
 According to the flight attendants' trade union, the policy affected about 600 Aeroflot attendants.
 The company successfully defended itself in court in April 2017 by saying that a survey of Aeroflot passengers showed that "92% want to see stewardesses who fit into the clothes sizes we are talking about here" and that every extra kilogram meant spending an extra ₽800 per year on fuel.
 The company denied all the accusations of discrimination.
 In September 2017, the appeal court decided that requirements banning employment by women who wore large sizes was unenforceable and ordered ₽5,000 in compensation plus back pay for Yevgenia Magurina, a flight attendant who filed a discrimination suit; however, the court did not rule explicitly that the policy was discriminatory.